Low Cholesterol Beef Orzo Recipe | One Pan

 Beef Orzo Recipe

-Make this dish in just 15 minutes of your time.
-Then it remains only to wait for it to cook.
-This healthy and filling recipe will also keep you full for a long time.
-You can serve it with homemade Turkish-style mint buttermilk on the side.
+Prepare this dish in just 15 minutes of your time, then wait for it to cook.
+This healthy and satisfying recipe will keep you full for a long time.
+Serve it with homemade Turkish-style mint buttermilk on the side.

-It also allows as many vegetables as you want in this dish, so you can add any vegetables you wish to during cooking, such as carrots and zucchini.
+Feel free to add as many vegetables as you like to this dish.
+You can include any vegetables you desire, such as carrots and zucchini.

-Try it with Turkish mint buttermilk, then share your thoughts with us in the comments.
+Give it a try with Turkish mint buttermilk, then share your thoughts with us in the comments.

 Prep Time 15 minutes